 Methuen, MA Property Division Lawyer

 Almost everyone who goes through a divorce is surprised by how property is divided.
 Did you know that property may not be divided equally, and all marital property is subject to division, including retirement accounts?
-In order to ensure your property is divided correctly, you want a lawyer who will educate you upfront about how property division works.
+In order to ensure your property is divided correctly, you want a lawyer who will educate you upfront about how property division in Boston works.

 You deserve to be fully informed about what property you may be able to keep, as well as how divisions of assets will impact other aspects of your divorce such as spousal support, child support, and other issues.